Environment

 Disclosure based on TCFD Recommendations

-We recognize that climate change is one of the most important management issues facing
+We recognize that climate change is one of the most important management issues facing the Group.

-contribute to the decarbonization of the entire value chain, including our customers at
+the decarbonization of the entire value chain, including our customers at the same time, will enhance the Group's corporate value.

-its existing efforts, we work to identify climate-related risks and opportunities and
+we work to identify climate-related risks and opportunities and strengthen and expand information disclosure, including respective systems.

 Governance